AlkamaSunasara00/estateflow2/README.md

-# 🏡 RealEstate – Full-Stack Property Management Platform
+# 🏡 EstateFlow – Full-Stack Property Management Platform

 A complete **Real Estate Management System** built with **React (Vite)**, **Node.js (Express)**, **MySQL**, and **Multer**.
 Includes a powerful admin dashboard for managing **properties, categories, users, images, settings**, and more.